MyBitFoundation/MyBit-Token/README.md

   5. Under _spender, put in the TokenSwap [address](https://github.com/MyBitFoundation/MyBitToken/blob/master/address/TokenSwap)
   6. Under _value, put in the amount of tokens you wish to Swap (last 8 digits are considered decimals)
   7. Leave amountToSend equal to 0 and let MEW automatically generate the Gas Limit, then make transaction
-  8. Check new token balance at [etherscan](https://etherscan.io/token/0x5d60d8d7ef6d37e16ebabc324de3be57f135e0bc#readContract) or click 'watch contract' again and add the new token [address](https://github.com/MyBitFoundation/MyBitToken/blob/master/address/NewToken) and [ABI](https://raw.githubusercontent.com/MyBitFoundation/MyBitToken/master/abis/NewToken.json)
+  8. Check new token balance at [etherscan](https://etherscan.io/token/0x5d60d8d7ef6d37e16ebabc324de3be57f135e0bc#readContract) or click 'watch contract' again and add the new token [address](https://github.com/MyBitFoundation/MyBitToken/blob/master/address/NewToken), 18 decimals and any token symbol as long is it is not the same as entered for the old MyBit token.